 So, where should you go for your ancient art, your modern art or your latest couture frock?
 Simply pop along to David Aaron, Phillips Auction House or Vivienne Westwood in Mayfair.

 I loved the area, the mad excess of it all.
 Hope you like it too!

 The last main location for my monopoly project was Mayfair.
 I had already visited the east and west boundaries of the area in previous posts (Bond Street and Park Lane) so now I wanted to explore the central area.
 All three of the images came from Berkeley Square and Davies Street, which leads north from the square.
-I really enjoyed this area, where up-market excess was the order for the day.
+I really enjoyed this area, up-market excess seemed the order for the day.

 I loved the area, the mad excess of it all.
 Hope you like it too!

 The images for super tax all came from the Mayfair area of London, which is flanked to the west by my previous location, Park Lane.
-I had thought for a while about how to represent super tax.
-In the end it came down to two ideas; the first that if you are rich enough (or powerful enough) then tax of any kind doesn't seem to be a problem, and the second that in the end for the rest of us, only death and taxes are inevitable.
+I thought for a while about how to represent super tax.
+In the end it came down to two ideas; the first that if you are rich enough (or powerful enough) then tax of any kind doesn't seem to be a problem, and the second that in the end for the rest of us, along with death our taxes are inevitable.
 So super tax doesn't really seem to exist anymore... unless you count the congestion charge, fuel duty, insurance premium tax, vat etc.

 But back to photography.
 My images represent the super rich with the Bentley and Rolls Royce car multiple exposure, the super powerful by way of Starbucks and the rest of us with the tax paying barista and the certainty of death in the skull.
 Hope you like them as much as I enjoyed taking them!